 - Zero Moment of Truth: The term coined by Google to explain the event in which people now search for information online and make decisions about brands in that instance.

 - First Moment of Truth: The point when a consumer sees a product/ service for the first time and formulates an opinion about it.

 - Second Moment of Truth: The subsequent “collection of moments” that incorporate your customers’ senses.

 - Ultimate Moment of Truth: When an experience with your brand leads customers to publish some form of content expressing their use and enjoyment of your product or service, which becomes a form of advocacy for other people to find and share.

-However, in his new book, X: The Experience When Business Meets Design, Solis expands further on the topic, establishing some of the extra steps that determine if customers become advocates of a brand or end up with experiences that are “passive or uninspiring”.
+However, in his more recent book, X: The Experience When Business Meets Design, Solis expands further on the topic, establishing some of the extra steps that determine if customers become advocates of a brand or end up with experiences that are “passive or uninspiring”.